dlt-rilmta/pywnxml/README.md

 ## Changes

+2020-07-29:
+- Reformat files to be more pythonic
+- Bump minimal Python version to 3.6
+- Assorted fixes

 2015-04-29:
 - wnxmlconsole.py will now run on non-Linux OS's (tested: Windows 7), i.e. no exception if readline module cannot be loaded
 - stats printed by wnxmlconsole.py now includes number of distinct literals (words)